 - These side-effects are extremely rare and the vaccine’s effectiveness is proven – the benefits of taking the vaccine are still very favourable for the vast majority.

-- Under-40s will be offered an alternative Covid jab to the AstraZeneca vaccine when they become eligible for their vaccine.
+- Under-40s will be offered an alternative Covid jab to the AstraZeneca vaccine.
 This is because the risk to younger people from Covid itself is much lower than for older people.

 - People outside of the 18-39 age bracket who have had their first dose of the AstraZeneca vaccine should still get their second dose.
 If you have already had a first dose of AZ vaccine without suffering this rare side effect you should complete the course.

 - People with blood disorders that leave them at risk of clotting should discuss the benefits and risks of vaccination with their doctor before going for a jab.